SOCIAL, CULTURAL AND CRITICAL THEORY GIDP

 - Devise and implement appropriate policies and procedures for the operation of the graduate program, such as admissions, curriculum, student supervision, completion of degree program requirements, and decisions regarding program resources;

-- Appoint other ad hoc committees as needed for effective operation;
+- Appoint ad hoc committees as needed for effective operation;

-- Act on recommendations of the GS-APC regarding academic counsel to new students and evaluations of students at various stages of progress through the Program;
+- Provide academic counsel to new students and evaluations of students at various stages of progress through the Program;

 - Prepare and submit annual reports of the Social, Cultural and Critical Theory program’s activities and accomplishments to the Faculty Director of Graduate Interdisciplinary Programs;